Xilinx/PYNQ/README.md

 2. Clone (download) the fork to a local computer using *git clone*.

-3. You can modify the Vivado project, bitstream, SDK project, or notebook in the corresponding folder in `/Pynq-Z1`.
+3. You can modify the Vivado project, bitstream, SDK project, Python source code, or notebook in the corresponding folders.

 5. Modify the documentation if necessary.